Architectural Expressionism: A Revolution in Early 20th Century Architecture

 • Contrasting combinations of materials and textures

-"Expressionist architecture is an attempt to create emotionally charged spaces by deforming traditional forms and utilizing new materials." – Kenneth Frampton, British architectural critic.
+"Expressionist architecture is an attempt to create emotionally charged spaces through the deformation of traditional forms and the use of new materials," – Kenneth Frampton, British architectural critic.

 Iconic Structures of the Era

-The Einstein Tower, designed by Erich Mendelsohn, became a manifesto of architectural expressionism.
-The monolithic reinforced concrete forms give the building the appearance of a grand sculpture.
+The Einstein Observatory, designed by Erich Mendelsohn, became a manifesto of architectural Expressionism.
+Its monolithic reinforced concrete forms give the building the character of a grand sculpture.

-Another outstanding example is the "Goetheanum" by Rudolf Steiner – a sculptural building embodying anthroposophical ideas in architectural form.
+Another outstanding example is Rudolf Steiner’s *Goetheanum*—a building-sculpture that embodied anthroposophical ideas in architectural forms.

 Rudolf Steiner, Goetheanum

-The "Universum" Cinema, designed by Mendelsohn, showcases a masterful play of volumes and contrasts.
+The *Universum* Cinema, designed by Mendelsohn, showcases a virtuosic play with volumes and contrasts.
 The structure consists of two horseshoe-shaped volumes supported by pillar-like bases.

 Universum Cinema